anishpsla/pic-rotary-encoder/README.md

 pic-rotary-encoder
 ==================

-Rotary Encoder for PIC using MikroC C compiler
+PIC Rotary Encoder is a bit of code written in MikroC C compiler for reading the status of Rotary Encoder.
+Code is still in alpha stage.